Kate Hale is a Consultant in Itad’s Fragile and Conflict-Affected States theme, having joined the company in 2013.

 Itad has been contracted by DFID to provide Monitoring and Evaluation (M&E) services to the Global Mine Action Programme (GMAP) 2014-17.
 The purpose of GMAP is to reduce the humanitarian and development impact of landmines and Explosive Remnants of War (ERW).
 It aims to achieve this through i) clearance and direct release of contaminated or suspected contaminated land (demining); ii) Mine Risk Education (MRE); and iii) building the capacity of partner countries to manage their national Mine Action programmes.
 Operations in five countries (Mozambique, Sri Lanka, Vietnam, Cambodia and Laos) began in July 2014 as part of Phase 1 of the programme.
 This included a single contract to conduct capacity building activities with national and regional demining authorities.
 In addition to this, one single contract will be awarded in 2016 for Phase 2 of the programme which will operate in South Sudan, Somalia, Burma and Zimbabwe.

-Activities: Kate is contributing to the design and delivery of the monitoring and evaluation strategies, the design of the evaluation framework, methodology and data collection tools, and working with GMAP implementers to strengthen monitoring and reporting of results
+Activities: Kate contributed to the design and delivery of both the monitoring and evaluation strategies, the design of the evaluation framework, methodology and data collection tools.
+She has since conducted fieldwork in Cambodia for the country case study, and is a core team member on the summative evaluation.

 (Foreign and Commonwealth Office) - Core Team Member